Click here for the Official AdventureCORPS Statement Regarding the 2014 Ban on Athletic Events Within Death Valley National Park (12-20-13)

 within Death Valley National Park

-AdventureCORPS®, Inc., founded in 1984 and led by Chris Kostman and his wife Laurie Kostman, organizes and promotes ultra-endurance sports events primarily within Death Valley National Park.
+AdventureCORPS®, Inc., founded in 1984 and led by Chris Kostman, organizes and promotes ultra-endurance sports events primarily within Death Valley National Park.
 AdventureCORPS' world-class events for athlete-adventurers include two epic challenges with a worldwide following (Badwater® 135 Ultramarathon running event and Furnace Creek 508 bicycling event) as well as the biannual Death Valley Century, Ultra Century, & Double Century bicycle rides (Spring and Fall editions), and a five-day cycling retreat with 50 cyclists known as CORPSCamp Death Valley, all of which draw participants from across North America and around the globe.

 AdventureCORPS annually brings more overnight guests to Furnace Creek than any other organization.
 The events include: